GiantFurosemide/CryoEm_Angular_Distribution/README.md

    a json file will also be generated to save list[(Rot,Tilt,Psi,particle-name:str)] parsed from run_data.star.

-## use Function 'fix_euler_distribution' to plot angular Distribution
+## Use Function 'fix_euler_distribution' to plot angular Distribution
   **input:**

     star_file:path-like str. original run_data.star.